Py-Kid/RAT/README.md

 # RATTTY
 ***
-Required packages:
-1. Scapy

 ## Description
-RAATTTY is desgined to allow the sending and receiving of commonds between remote hosts.
+RATTTY is designed to allow the sending and receiving of commands between remote hosts.
 The package consists of a server and an agent.
 ***
 ## Usage
-There are some considerations to make before deploying the TCPClient agent, which port will the agent listen on.
-Once the port has been decided set the local port(self.LPORT) in TCPClient to the desired port.
-Start the TCPServer and TCPClient in TCPServer enter ping in the prompt.
-Ping sends a TCP packet to the agent on the set listening port.
-This triggerns the agent to initiate a connection with the server.
+Set the RHOST and RPORT variables in TCP_Client to the machine that wil be running TCP_Server and run it.
+Set the LHOST and LPORT to route-able IP or private ones if being deployed on a LAN and start it.

 ### Server Commands
-kill: Ends the connection and returns user to the main prompt keylogger(deprecated): Starts the keylogger
+kill: Ends the connection and returns user to the main prompt
+help: Shows available commands
+list: Shows connect agents
+connect: opens a shell with desired agent
 ***